Top women's rights group probes claims of racism by staff

 “Racism is rife in the women’s sector,” Aziz told the Thomson Reuters Foundation.
 “This is a moment now for truth, for constructive action and less talk.”

-Reporting by Sonia Elks @soniaelks; Editing by Lyndsay Griffiths.
+Reporting by Sonia Elks @soniaelks; Editing by Lyndsay Griffiths and Claire Cozens.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers the lives of people around the world who struggle to live freely or fairly.
 Visit http://news.trust.org